newscorp-ghfb/NewsKit/docs/scripts.md

 * `test:unit:run` -> used by other commands to call jest with correct base arguments.
 Use to generate snapshots for ci-only tests.

-* `test:unit:ci` -> runs all the unit tests with CircleCI optimised config.

 * `test:unit:comps` -> runs the unit tests on the src folder.

 * `test:unit:docs` -> runs the unit tests on the site folder.